Super Bowl 50: Second half

-Game statistics
+Post-game

+This was the Broncos' third Super Bowl championship, and first since Super Bowl XXXIII.
+Upon receiving the Lombardi Trophy, Broncos general manager and former quarterback John Elway held it in the air and exclaimed "this one's for Pat!" in reference to owner Pat Bowlen, who had been diagnosed the year before with Alzheimer's disease.
+Bowlen had saluted Elway in the same fashion by saying "this one's for John!" after the Broncos won their first Super Bowl championship in Super Bowl XXXII eighteen years earlier.

 Manning finished the game 13 of 23 for 141 yards with one interception, two fumbles, and was sacked five times.
+He became the oldest quarterback ever to win a Super Bowl at age 39, the first quarterback ever to win a Super Bowl starting for two teams, and the first quarterback ever to win 200 games (regular season and postseason) as a starter.
 Sanders was his top receiver with six receptions for 83 yards.
 Anderson was the game's leading rusher with 90 yards and a touchdown, along with four receptions for 10 yards.
 Miller had six total tackles (five solo), 2 1/2 sacks, and two forced fumbles.
 Ware had five total tackles and two sacks.
 Ward had seven total tackles, a fumble recovery, and an interception.
 McManus made all three of his field goals, making him perfect on all 10 attempts during the post-season.
+Broncos coach Gary Kubiak became the first head coach to win a Super Bowl with the same franchise he went to the Super Bowl with as a player.